RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 That being said, there are situations where fallbacks are appropriate.
 The goal then should be to design fallbacks that are easy to understand, maintain and debug.

 ## Discussion
 In the following sections, we will discuss several concerns around designing effective and reliable fallbacks.
-We will frame these concerns around the book store example described above, but the details for another system may look completely different.
+We will frame these concerns around the book store example described above, but the details for another system may look entirely different.
 This is by no means a definitive guide as it encompasses lessons learned from systems I have worked with, which are certainly biased in some ways.

 ### Justification
 Before designing a fallback, we should justify its value.
 Some guiding questions are listed below: